Green group may again seek block on Polish power project

-WARSAW Environmental group ClientEarth, which has been opposing the construction of a 11.6 billion zloty ($3.7 billion) coal-fired power plant by Polish utility PGE, may again move to block the project, a ClientEarth representative told Reuters.
+WARSAW Oct 2 Environmental group ClientEarth, which has been opposing the construction of a 11.6 billion zloty ($3.7 billion) coal-fired power plant by Polish utility PGE , may again move to block the project, a ClientEarth representative told Reuters.

 Earlier on Tuesday, a Polish court ordered the re-examination of a block on PGE's investment - Poland's largest ever power project - at the same time allowing the utility to carry on with construction work.